MEGA65/mega65-core/doc/build.md

 1. you have ```libpng12-dev``` installed (for the image manipulation)
 1. you have Xilinx ISE 14.7 WebPACK installed, with a valid licence

+Overview of the compile process:

+1. pre-compile BEFORE running the ISE build
+1. run the ISE build
+1. optionally: see design run in fpga hardware
+1. optionally: see design run in ghdl simulator

+The following instructions are for running in the fpga.

+* As there are many end-use cases, i will not cover them all here, just the one that suits me.
+Someone else please document how the simulate function(s) work and what compile options etc.

 In your working directory: type the following
 ```
 $GIT_ROOT$/c65gs> ./compile.sh